Inspiring students to a future in STEM

 The festival aims to inspire students to peruse a future in STEM and the innovation ecosystem.
-By participating, students will be exposed to a range of hands on workshops, activities in the STEM facilities on campus such as the Science Centre and the Illawarra Flame House, plus entrepreneurial start-ups in iAccelerate.
+By participating, students will be exposed to a range of hands on workshops, activities in the STEM facilities on campus such as Science Space and the Illawarra Flame House, plus entrepreneurial start-ups in iAccelerate.
 It will empower, educate and increase their self-confidence - preparing this next generation with the tools to succeed.

 Your school has been exclusively invited to attend one of the festival days for the UOW’s free Festival of STEM & Entrepreneurship, showcasing studies and careers in Science, Technology, Engineering and Mathematics at our Innovation Campus (IC).
 UOW successfully secured a Commonwealth Grant under the Women in STEM and Entrepreneurship (WISE) Program to develop the Festival.

 The festival is designed for students in Years 7-8, providing hands-on activities within our labs and facilities, and at our start-up business incubator, iAccelerate all located on the Innovation Campus.
 Throughout the Festival, students will engage with and learn from STEM professional and entrepreneurial role models.
 Participants will leave the festival with an increase knowledge, the power tools and self-confidence to pursue careers in these fields.